Connectivity structure and dynamics of nonlinear recurrent neural networks: Discussion

-\textbf{Learning.} Learning alters collective dynamics by modifying connectivity---the core principle of machine learning.
+Learning alters collective dynamics by modifying connectivity, the core principle of machine learning.
 Our analysis focuses on structured but untrained networks that produce chaotic activity.
 Nevertheless, the extensive low-rank connectivity structures we study provide a starting point for understanding trained networks.

-Large networks trained on simple tasks often show intensive low-rank modifications to their initial couplings, with a finite number of outlier eigenvalues emerging from the bulk \cite{schuessler2020interplay, schuessler2020dynamics}.
+Large networks trained on simple tasks often show intensive low-rank modifications to their initial couplings, resulting in a finite number of task-relevant eigenvalues \cite{schuessler2020interplay, schuessler2020dynamics}.
 Existing theoretical tools can already describe such systems by taking the trained weights, performing a low-rank decomposition, modeling mode overlaps statistically, and studying the resulting low-rank DMFT \cite{dubreuil2022role}.
 By contrast, empirical studies of large networks trained on real-world tasks suggest the emergence of extensive low-rank structure, with smooth spectral profiles with many significant components \cite{martin2021implicit}.
 This structure resembles that modeled by the random-mode model.
 Whether mode overlaps extracted from such networks can be incorporated into the random-mode model framework, and thereby yield a working theory for the extensive-rank case, is an open question.

 A more ambitious direction is to develop a DMFT for networks whose weights are learned from data, rather than first training networks and then retrofitting a statistical model.
-Such a theory would describe not only how data shapes weights, as addressed by classical works \cite{gardner1988space}, but also how data interacts with recurrent network dynamics.
-The path-integral formalism is well-suited to this, as it allows derivation of DMFT equations for coupling matrices drawn from a Gibbs ensemble with an energy function given by a task loss.
-While this approach has been applied to low-dimensional tasks, leading to intensive-rank weights \cite{bordelon2025mean}, applying it to high-dimensional tasks could yield a theory of how such tasks generate extensive-rank weights that in turn produce extensive-dimensional activity whose single-neuron and collective properties the theory would describe.
+Such a theory would describe not only how data shape the weights, as addressed by classical works \cite{gardner1988space}, but also how data interact with recurrent network dynamics.
+The path-integral formalism is well suited to this, as it allows derivation of DMFT equations for coupling matrices drawn from a Gibbs ensemble with an energy function given by a task loss.
+While this approach has been applied to low dimensional tasks \cite{bordelon2025mean}, applying it to high-dimensional tasks could yield a theory of how such tasks generate extensive-rank weights that, in turn, produce extensive-dimensional activity whose single-neuron and collective properties the theory would describe.